twhite96/made-mistakes-gatsby/src/pages/about.md

 - [**22 Gorgeous Pieces Of Art You Won't Believe Were Drawn On An iPad**](http://www.businessinsider.com/gorgeous-ipad-art-2015-1?op=1) --- Business Insider
 - [**This Summer We Learned About PaperFaces**](http://madewithpaper.fiftythree.com/post/36767754768/this-summer-we-learned-about-paper-faces-by) --- FiftyThree

+## Follow me on the internets

+I'm not all that active on social media, so no risk of me junking up your feeds.

+- Twitter
+- GitHub
+  Open source goodies.
+- Instagram
+  Infrequent pics of my beard and kids.
+- Nintento Switch
+  Friend code:
+- Xbox Live
+  Long history of achievements from the 360 days, not so much now.
+- Playstation Network
+  Platinuming what I can on a slim PS4.

 *[CMS]: Content Management System